SuditiShyamsunder/workshop/assignment1.md

 ## Source 4:

-  Neal, Sarah, et al. “Mapping Adolescent First Births within Three East African Countries Using Data from Demographic and Health Surveys: Exploring Geospatial Methods to Inform Policy.”
-Reproductive Health, vol. 13, no. 1, 23 Aug.
+  Neal, Sarah, et al. “Mapping Adolescent First Births within Three East African Countries Using Data from Demographic and Health Surveys: Exploring Geospatial Methods to Inform Policy.” *Reproductive Health*, vol. 13, no. 1, 23 Aug.
 2016.

 In order to get a greater understanding of the quality of maternal and newborn health in developing countries around the world, it is important to have a baseline understanding of the populations that exist in the studies area.
 This article focuses on mapping the distributions of women of childbearing age, pregnancies, and birth.
 This is a particularly useful endeavor because discovering methods for safer births and healthier newborns could be improved by more accurate estimations of these populations.
 This study uses data from WorldPop to analyze and map different statistics in 4 main countries: Afghanistan, Bangladesh, Ethiopia, and Tanzania.
 UN statistics on age specific fertility rates, live births, stillbirths, and abortions were also included in their data analysis.